Applying for A Marriage License

 - In-Person: You may submit your request in person at the City Clerk's Office Monday through Thursday from 7:00AM to 5:00PM.
 Masks are required for service.
 We have masks available if needed.

-- Mail: To request your marriage license by mail, please print and complete our Vital Record Request Form which includes instructions for how to request your record by mail.
+- Mail: To request your certified copy by mail, please print and complete our Vital Record Request Form which includes instructions for how to request your record by mail.
 If you are unable to print the form, you can simply hand-write a request supplying all the information on the form.
 Please be sure to complete the "Checklist Before Mailing" section to ensure you have included all necessary information.

 Cashier's checks or money orders should be made payable to the City of Lebanon.
 We do not accept personal checks or credit cards through the mail.
 Please mail your completed application with payment to: